 The presence or absence of each employee is of critical importance to the successful operation of ALA.
 Therefore, ALA expects all of its employees to be on time, ready to begin work at the beginning of their day, and to work the full allotted time they are assigned each day.

 Educators with a full or part-time contract will be fully obligated to attend faculty meetings, collaboration meetings, required training's and parent/teacher conference.

 Employees are expected to check their ALA email account each day school is in session and at least once per week during summer break.
 Employees are expected to respond to all professional and parent/guardian emails with 24 hours.

-- Hours: Teachers are expected to work from 7:30 am to 4:00 pm.
+B. Hours: Teachers are expected to work from 7:30 am to 4:00 pm.
 Teachers are to be available for consultation with students and parents before and after school.
 Variances to this schedule must be approved by the Principal and Business Administrator in advance.
 Teachers with class times before 8:00 am and/or after 3:30 pm must establish parent/student consultation times with the Principal.
 If an employee is also a coach or an advisor they are still responsible to put their teaching responsibilities above that of their extra-curricular responsibilities associated with being a coach or an advisor.
 Being a coach or an advisor does not give you permission to miss any teacher responsibilities that are scheduled between 7:30 and 4:00 pm.
 You will need prior approval from your principal in order to participate in extra-curricular activities that occur during your 7:30-4:00 pm contract time.